Cappello alpino: Description

-The nappina is a small piece of wood, on which a tuft of colored wool threads is sewn.
+The nappina is a small piece of wood, on which a tuft of coloured wool threads is sewn.
 The piece of wood contains a little hole, in which the feather is sheathed.
-Also a thin bended wire juts out from the wood to allow the nappina to be latched onto the left side of the Cappello Alpino.
+Also, a thin bent wire juts out from the wood to allow the nappina to be latched onto the left side of the Cappello Alpino.
 The nappina were first issued to distinguish between the battalions in an Alpini regiment: